 This is one small way to say thank you for their dedicated service to the Office of Teaching and Learning at NDSU.

-Dr. Jill Motschenbacher joined the Office of Teaching and Learning (OTL) on May 1, 2017 as the coordinator of projects and assessments.
-In September of 2017, Motschenbacher took on the role of associate director.
-Motschenbacher will lead the Office of Teaching and Learning when OTL’s Director, Dr. Paul Kelter, is away as part of his modified contract.
+Dr. Jill Motschenbacher has been with North Dakota State University since 2014 and has been with the Office of Teaching and Learning since 2016.
+In September of 2017, Motschenbacher took on the role of associate director and as of June 1, 2019 she became the acting director.
+Motschenbacher will lead the Office of Teaching and Learning until a new director is appointed.

 Assistant Director // Enrollment and Records